-Usually, soon after patients have decided to proceed with treatment, they go through a number of events.
-At this point, they have already spoken with their IVF nurse coordinator, agreed to an IVF medication protocol, found the best way to purchase medication, settled most financial obligations with their clinic, booked their travels (where applicable) and are all set for their upcoming cycle.
-But then… they stop getting phone calls about medication reminders and scan appointments and some completely new information starts to flood in!
+Usually, after patients have decided to proceed with IVF treatment, they go through a series of events.
+They have already spoken with their IVF nurse coordinator, have agreed on the IVF medication protocol, found the best way to purchase medication, settled most financial obligations with their clinic, booked their travels (where applicable) and are all set for their upcoming cycle.
+But then… they stop getting phone calls about medication reminders and scan appointments and now get an avalanche of new information, which can seem overwhelming.

 As infertility is a disease where different factors are involved, patients can feel very vulnerable and anxious during the treatment.
 As embryologists we try to support them and at the same time inform them in an accurate way, without creating more confusion.

-This week is National Infertility Awareness Week and we encourage our patients to ask questions.
-Below are some questions that should be answered by your Embryologist and clinic when going through IVF.
+This week is National Fertility Awareness Week and we encourage our patients to #talkfertility and ask questions.
+Below are some of those questions that should be answered by your Embryologist and clinic when going through IVF.

 - How Many Mature Eggs do I have? : On the first day after the egg collection you the patient should be informed about the number of mature (ICSI cases) and fertilized eggs.